To calm your mind and cut your stress, try to:

 Help out in your community.
 Spend time doing good things for others.
 It can help you get out of your head.
 Volunteer or do other work in your community.
 Not only will it feel good to give back, you’ll make connections that can be a support system for you, too.

 Look for triggers.
 Think of times and places where you notice yourself feeling most anxious.
 Write them down, if you need to.
-Look for patterns and work on ways you can either avoid or confront the feelings of panic and worry.
+Look for patterns and work on ways you can either avoid or confront your feelings of panic and worry.
 If you know the causes of your anxiety, that can help you put your worries into perspective.
-Next time, you'll be better prepared when it affects you.
+Next time, you'll be prepared when you encounter a trigger.

 Certain social situations can make anyone nervous.
 But if you have social anxiety disorder (also called social phobia ), even everyday interactions can be challenging.
 You might feel more self-conscious and scared than other people do in social settings, and that can lead to low self-esteem.

 But there are some ways to deal with this type of anxiety that can help you live more freely.
 Try these tips.
 (Sometimes, you may need to seek professional help.):

 Prepare.
 Planning ahead for social situations may help you feel more confident.
 You might have the urge to avoid situations because they make you anxious.
 Instead, try to prepare for what’s to come.

 For example, if you’re going on a first date and you’re scared you’ll have nothing in common, try reading magazines and newspapers to find a few topics to talk about.
 If going to a party or work function triggers symptoms, do some relaxation or breathing exercises to help you calm down before you go.